 Other things to do in Versalles

-To be honest, there really isn’t a whole lot else to do in Versalles.
-You can walk around the entire neighborhood in about 20 minutes, and you’ll pass nothing but apartments, single-family homes, shops, and restaurants.
+There really isn’t a whole lot else to do in Versalles.
+You can walk around the entire neighborhood in about 20 minutes, so it’s all about exploring the many restaurants and bars here!

 This beach is a short walk from Versalles.
 Photo by Sasha Savinov

-It’s not even technically in Versalles, but Plaza Caracol is a big shopping center that’s home to a movie theater and bowling alley.
-If you live in Versalles, it’s a fun thing to do from time to time and just a short walk.
+It’s not even technically in Versalles, but Plaza Caracol is a big shopping center home to a movie theater and bowling alley.
+If you live in Versalles, it’s a fun thing to do occasionally and just a short walk.

 The restaurant scene is the main reason to visit Versalles if you’re not living there.